Jim Henson: Legacy

 In 2019, the YouTube channel Defunctland released a six-part miniseries on the life and legacy of Jim Henson.

 A biopic film based on Henson's life, known as Muppet Man, has been in development at Walt Disney Pictures and The Jim Henson Company since 2010.
 In April 2021, it was reported that Michael Mitnick was hired to rewrite the screenplay, previously written by Aaron and Jordan Kandell.
 Lisa Henson will serve as producer.

 In March 2022, it was announced that Ron Howard planned to direct a documentary on Henson's life, with Brian Grazer's Imagine Entertainment collaborating with Disney Original Documentary to produce it.
 The project was reported to have "the full participation and cooperation of the Henson family".
+In April 2024, it was announced the documentary was titled Jim Henson Idea Man.
+It began streaming on Disney+ on May 31, 2024.

+In 2024, Henson was portrayed by Nicholas Braun in the biographical dramedy Saturday Night, which chronicles the production of the first episode of Saturday Night Live.